terraform-yc-modules/terraform-yc-serverless/README.md

 Notes:
 - you should use existing service accounts that have right permissions for different resources
 - you should have your existing auxiliary resources (for example, cloud functions)
+- 5 examples are provided for you: 3 examples with one rule, 1 with multiple rules, 1 with multiple connectors

 ```
 resource "yandex_serverless_eventrouter_bus" "main" {